 Sadly with urbanization, the characteristics of these markets are slowly fading and becoming homogenous.
 Smaller stalls are giving way to larger supermarket chains.
 Where stall proprietors once knew the preferences of their loyal customers; where bonds with customers were forged across generations.
 Today, the larger supermarkets, despite providing more modern facilities where we can shop in comfort, could not offer that personalized touch which we once receive at the humblest markets.

-In this “To Market, To Market” blog series launching today, we’ve invited a group of 24 parent bloggers to come and celebrate this unique aspect of our Singaporean way of life – our markets.
+In this “To Market, To Market” blog series launching today, we’ve invited 24 parent bloggers to come and celebrate this unique aspect of our Singaporean way of life – our local markets.
 We will each take turn to document a market which is close to our hearts and share it with our readers.
 We start the train chugging by making our first stop at the legendary Ghim Moh Market.